Nowhitestar/ZK-SBT-subproject/README.md

 Just run `npx mocha` to test the contract and the circuit

+Following the instruction of readme, test is not working now.

 ### Other Design choices

 - This library uses babyjubjub signature schema.
 This schema is more zkp friendly and require far less computation to verify signature inside a circuit.
 Theoretically, ECDSA schema are already usable inside circuit [0xParc - circom-ecdsa](https://github.com/0xPARC/circom-ecdsa) but the proof generation currently requires a device with 56GB RAM.